sarkar-rohan/CheckSoft/README.md

 ## Getting Started

 The software has been tested on an Ubuntu System.
+A conda environment needs to be created and activated as follows:

 ### Prerequisites